SotirisEmmanouil/CPU-Scheduling-Algorithms/README.md

  </ul>

 Each algorithm prints a Gantt chart and calculates the average wait and turn-around times for a given CPU schedule.
-The source folder contains additonal documentation on the code structure and implementation.
+The source folder contains additional documentation on the code structure and implementation.
 A variety of different data structures and programming paradigms were used in the implementation of these algorithms such as: Object Oriented Programming, Arrays, and ArrayLists.